Koh Adang, Koh Lipe’s Quiet Neighbour

 Snorkel Koh Adang’s Coral Reefs

-The snorkeling along the coast of Koh Adang is some of the best and most accessible you’ll find in Thailand.
-Swim just 20 meters off the shore and you’ll be floating right over the top of colorful coral beds filled with a variety of tropical fish.
-Expect to see clown fish darting in and out of anemones, puffer fish, groupers and barracuda to name a few.
+The snorkeling along the coast of Koh Adang amazing.
+Swim just 20 meters off the shore and you’ll be floating right over the top of a coral reef filled with tropical fish.
+Expect to see clown fish darting in and out of anemones, puffer fish, groupers and barracuda just to name a few.

-Pick up a set of snorkeling gear from the ranger station for just 50 thb per day per person.
-The gear isn’t the highest quality you’ll come across but it gets the job done.
+Hire your snorkel from the ranger station for just 50 THB (USD 1.50) per day per person.
+The gear isn’t the highest quality but it gets the job done.

-This 3km jungle hike is some of the most adventurous terrain you’ll come across in Thailand.
-An experience similar to my jungle trekking experience at Kratengjeng waterfall.
+This 3km jungle hike to Pirate Waterfall is pretty intense.
+It was similar to my jungle trekking experience at Kratengjeng waterfall in Sangkhlaburi, Thailand.

-To start the trail head to the far west of the main beach and follow the black pipes.
-Eventually the pipes direct into the jungle where you’ll come across a small “Waterfall This Way” sign nailed to some driftwood.
+To start the waterfall hike, go to the far west of the main beach and follow the black water pipes.
+Eventually, the pipes veer off into the jungle where you’ll come across a small “Waterfall This Way” sign nailed to some driftwood.
 It points straight into the jungle.

-From here on it is thick jungle overgrowth, steep slippery inclines and mosquito infestations.
+From here, the hike to the Pirate Waterfall is thick jungle overgrowth, steep slippery inclines and mosquito infestations.
 After roughly 45 minutes you’ll find a small but refreshing cool stream running through the jungle.

-While achievable in flip flops you’re best off wearing some decent shoes.
-Be sure to bring plenty of water as there is none available away from the ranger station (park HQ).
+You can hike to Pirate Waterfall in flip-flops, however, I suggest you wear decent shoes.
+Bring plenty of water as there is none available away from the ranger station (park HQ).

-The Koh Adang Viewpoint is a steep but brief climb to a lookout point above the campground.
-The hike has 3 viewpoints; the first is worth skipping, the second is nice but the third lookout point is the main attraction.
-Lookout point three provides a spectacular view of Koh Lipe and the campsite far down below.
+The Koh Adang Viewpoint is a steep climb to a lookout behind the campground.
+The hike has three viewpoints; the first is worth skipping, the second is nice, but the third lookout point is the main attraction.
+Lookout three provides an epic view of Koh Lipe across the water.

-There are plenty of beaches around Koh Adang, most of which at totally deserted.
-The best way to access these beaches is by chartering a longtail boat for the day either from Koh Adang or Koh Lipe.
+There are plenty of beaches around Koh Adang, most of which are totally deserted.
+The only way to explore these beaches is to charter a longtail boat for the day from Koh Lipe.

-Expect to pay around 1,000thb for a full day with a private boat captain.
+Expect to pay around 1,200 THB (USD 40) for a full day with a driver exploring the south and west coast.
 Split it with a few people on the island and the trip is far more economical than an island hopping day tour booked on Koh Lipe.